cifpfbmoll/dao-pattern-MateoGarciaG/README.md

 <br>
 https://github.com/dfleta/quarkus-active-record-pattern by @dfleta GitHub user

-### Important: If you want more details about why there are a lot of branches and my process you can go to Reflection's section
+### Important: If you want more details about why there are a lot of branches and my process you can go to Reflections's section

 <br>